insomnius/code-geek/CONTRIBUTING.md

 1. Ensure any install or build dependencies are removed before the end of the layer when contributing.
 2. Update the README.md with details of changes, addition, improvement of a code.
+3. Please follow the [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) guide.
-3. You may merge the Pull Request in once you have the sign-off of one other developers, or if you do not have permission to do that, you may request the reviewer or maintainer to merge it for you.
+4. You may merge the Pull Request in once you have the sign-off of one other developers, or if you do not have permission to do that, you may request the reviewer or maintainer to merge it for you.

 ## Code of Conduct